Automation Testing

 I know I do.

-Some of the tests I’ve struggled with automating are workflows that require email validation.
+Some of the tests I’ve struggled with automating are workflows that require email or SMS validation.

-Before we delve further into email testing with Mailosaur, let’s look into why having some end-to-end (e2e) tests can be beneficial to your overall test automation strategy.
+Before we delve further into email testing with Mailosaur, let’s look into why some end-to-end (e2e) tests can benefit your overall test automation strategy.

 What is End-to-End Testing?